“When I felt lost in life, I asked myself the questions I kept avoiding.”

 We freak out by imagining unfortunate scenes in our minds.

-Anxiety and worry our natural – still, you’re supposed to either solve them, or to learn to be okay them.
+Anxiety and worry our natural – still, you’re supposed to either solve them, or to be okay with them.

 - Stop worrying about outcomes, because you don’t completely control them.